 The judge to whom your case is assigned will review your petition to make sure you have properly submitted it to the Court.
-For example, the Court will make sure you signed your petition, you paid the filing fee or submitted an IFP application, and filed the petition in the correct court.
+For example, the Court will make sure you signed your petition and that you paid the filing fee or submitted an IFP application.

-petition, the Court may enter a deficiency order.
+If you did not properly submit your petition, the Court may enter a deficiency order.
 This order will tell you what is wrong with your petition and tell you how long you have to fix what is wrong.
-If you do not respond to a deficiency order within the time specified in the Court's order, the Court may dismiss your case.
+Failure to respond to a deficiency order within the time specified in the Court's order could lead to the dismissal of your case.